Xalgorithms/rm-functions/README.md

 A library with utilities for processing blobs of input data and running the input data against rule blobs.

+Also includes a selection of useful utilities for processing JSON and enforcing the XA rule schema on blobs of JSON.

 <br />

 ## Usage